dbeilin/Wannabe-DevOps/docs/SCCM/Set Power Plan with SCCM.md

 ???+ note

     Every power plan has it’s own GUID.
 If you wish to set it back to something else, simply choose your GUID and implement it later in the TS.
-More information is [here](8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c ).

 | Mode      | Description                          | GUID    |
 | ----------- | ------------------------------------ |  ------------ |